It’s official: No. 9 on your upcoming Utah football roster is Darren Carrington II.

 Carrington enrolled at Utah and was present on Day 1 of preseason camp.
 He has not been made available to the media and won’t be for the duration of camp.
 He has adapted well, according to his teammates.
 Fellow wideout Siaosi Wilson called it “a huge addition.”

 Quarterback Troy Williams said the chemistry between he and Carrington is moving forward, too.

-Taylor, who was dubbed “the catalyst” in Carrington picking Utah according to his father, said much of the same.
+Taylor, who was dubbed “the catalyst” in Carrington picking Utah according to the wide receiver’s father, said much of the same.

-Now eligible to play, Carrington will feature as a primary go-to threat for the Utes on the outside.
+Carrington will be featured as a primary go-to threat on the outside for the Utes.